 If you need some bulky waste removed, this guide is for you!
 This blog post covers everything you need to know about how to get rid of bulky waste for free and the other lowest cost alternatives including, how much they cost, what types of waste they are best for, and how environmentally friendly they are.

 Definition of Bulky Waste

-Before we start, what sort of rubbish are we are talking about?
+Before we start, what sort of rubbish are we talking about?
 Bulky waste is any waste you cannot fit in the bin.
-It includes clean bulky junk like furniture, large appliances, cardboard boxes and packaging and messy, dirty rubbish like home improvement rubbish, builders & DIY waste, and garden refuse.
+It includes clean bulky junk like furniture, large appliances, cardboard boxes and packaging and messy, dirty rubbish like home improvement, builders & DIY waste, and garden refuse.
 You can read a more detailed definition of bulky waste here.

 The 9 types of Bulky Waste Collection

-There are 9 types of bulky waste collection.
-Numbers 1- 5 cost money.
-But 6-9 are free but sadly only available for a few very limited types of bulky waste!
+There are nine types of bulky waste collection.
+Numbers 1- 5 cost money, whereas 6-9 are free.

 1) Council bulky waste collection service (typically not available for builder/DIY or office/commercial waste)